k-pet-group/BlueJ-Greenfoot/bluej/package/winusblaunch/README.txt

     bluej.windows.vm=jdk1.6.0_27

-It may also be desirable to set the 'bluej.userHome' setting in the bluej.defs file. *** This time, the path should be relative to the standard launcher ***.
+It may also be desirable to set the 'bluej.userHome' setting in the bluej.defs file.
+Again (as of BlueJ 3.1.1) this should be relative to the USB launcher executable.
 Example:

-    bluej.userHome=..\\userhome
+    bluej.userHome=userhome

 TO BUILD: